Thomashighbaugh/Personal-Site/src/data/blog/portfolio_refresh.md

 ---
 banner: /blog/portfolio/banner_portfolio.png
-banner_alt: "Banner custom designed with the new logo I am using for myself"
+banner_alt: Banner custom designed with the new logo I am using for myself
 title: Portfolio Refresh
+description: >-
-description: "I have redesigned and updated my portfolio website, where this blog is hosted from.
-This post describes some of the new features and my motivation for this update."
+  I have redesigned and updated my portfolio website, where this blog is hosted from.
+This post describes some of the new features and my motivation for this update.
-date: 2023-01-30
+date: '2023-01-30'
 ---
 As a dedicated web developer, I've always been passionate about creating visually appealing and accessible websites.
 Recently, I embarked on a journey to revamp my portfolio site, aiming to harness the latest web technologies while ensuring top-notch accessibility for all users.
 In the ever-evolving realm of web development, staying current with the latest trends and techniques is key.
 By leveraging cutting-edge technologies like CSS Grid, CSS Flexbox, and responsive design, I aimed to craft a website that not only wows with its visual aesthetics but also functions seamlessly, catering to users of all abilities and disabilities.
 My ultimate goal?
 A showcase of my skills and talents wrapped in a user-friendly experience.

 ## Shaping My Vision